 From lazing on beautiful beaches, hiking in mountainous tea plantations to exploring the jungle and cruising the backwaters, a trip to Kerala is a dream for outdoor families.
 Without massive highways or crowded cities to contend with, a visit to South India can be full of quiet serenity, which is usually not synonymous with travel in India!

-The quintessential Kerala experience is going back in time by cruising the many waterways that line the backwaters.
+One of the quintessential things to do in Kerala is going back in time by cruising the many waterways that line the backwaters.
 Float through the day watching the lush palm-fringed landscape go by, searching for wildlife, while taking in traditional village life as you pass by.
 Cruising the backwaters is one of the most tranquil things you can do in India.
 Yes, even with kids!
-Take a small canoe adventure out into the tiny waterways to get a closer look at the waterway’s local schools and daily life.
+Take a small canoe adventure out into the tiny waterways to get a closer look at the local schools and daily life of these water villages.

 3. Search for Tigers in Periyar

-Periyar National Park is one of the most popular national parks in southern India.
-The main excursion is a slow boat ride (packed with locals) through the artificial lake searching for wild animals on the shores.
+Periyar National Park is one of the most popular national parks in southern India and top Kerala destination for visitors.
+The main excursion here is a slow boat ride (packed with locals) through the artificial lake searching for wild animals on the shores.
 While tiger sightings are rare, there are an abundance of other animals to see.
 While this is not the most serene way to see the park, it can be a fun excursion for animal lovers.

 In addition to the boat tours, there are a range of eco-tourism activities that allow you to really get out and explore the jungle.
 These include hikes through the forest with reformed poachers, bamboo rafting, jungle patrols at night, bullock cart rides and tribal heritage visits.
 Jungle treks are restricted to children 12 years and above, however there are small walks that children of all ages can participate in directly outside of the official fence line of the park.

 Staying high in the hills of Munnar, you can get first hand views on how tea is grown, processed and sold.
-There are ample opportunities for trekking through the steep tea plantations with visits to local waterfalls and tea shacks tucked away in the mountains.
+Munnar is one of the best places to visit in Kerala for trekking through the steep tea plantations visiting local waterfalls and tea shacks tucked away in the mountains.
 Hire a local guide who will teach you about the different teas as well as the medicinal plants that grow wild through these cool and misty hills.